radityoarifn/Finance-365/README.md

 ## Contact
 For any inquiries or support, please contact us at raditssk@gmail.com

-Thank you for your interest in Finance-365!
+Thank you for your interest in Finance 365!